 Some early treatment options to try when upper back pain develops include:

-- Rest and activity modification.
 If the pain gets worse with certain movements or activities, such as doing household chores or participating in hobbies, a short rest period of a day or two may help.
 For example, if working in the garden exacerbates the pain, avoid that activity rather than push through the discomfort.
 After an initial rest period, trying to become active again is advised.
 Resting for too long can cause muscles in the back to become weaker, which could lead to more pain.

-- Ice and/or heat therapy.
 Ice may be applied to reduce swelling within the first couple days of the pain starting, and heat is typically recommended after the first 48 hours.
 Other recommendations simply let patients choose whether they find more relief from ice or heat.
 Regardless of which temperature is preferred, it is important to limit applications to 20 minutes at a time and check the skin regularly to avoid tissue damage.

-- Over-the-counter (OTC) medications.
 Various pain medications are available at stores for purchase without a doctor’s prescription.
 Most of these OTC medications work by reducing inflammation in the body or preventing pain signals from reaching the brain.
 Common OTC medications that may help reduce upper back pain include aspirin (e.g. Bayer or Bufferin), ibuprofen (e.g. Advil or Motrin), naproxen (e.g. Aleve or Naprosyn), and acetaminophen (e.g. Tylenol).
 Even though these medications do not require a prescription, it is important to read and follow the directions on the label to avoid serious side effects.

-- Massage.
 Many people find that a massage can provide relief from back pain.
 Even if the effects are temporary, a good massage can help loosen tight muscles and get more blood flowing to the painful area.
 A few options for massaging the upper back include self-massage with a foam roller or ball, having a willing friend or family member provide a massage, or seeking out a professional.

 Sometimes trial and error is needed to find which treatment or combination of treatments work best for a specific type of upper back pain.